 Whether you are in the designing, prototyping or hardware replacement stages of a product we hope you'll find this guide useful.
 The information presented below pertains to items found on this website and was designed to incorporate the use of standard and readily available tools and is to be used as a reference only.

-Important: All our Screw and Post product titles refer to the shank length of that product.
+Product Titles: The size listed on all our Screw and Post product titles refers to the shank length of the product.

 - Post Shank Length:

 - Post length is measured starting from underneath the head to the end of the shank.

 - Due to the design and manufacturing procedures involved, our screw and post combinations when used together do not bottom out when fastened all the way regardless of what length screw is being used.
 Therefor please allow for some additional length on top of the length being purchased as follows:

 - #4 and #8 Threads: Allow up to an additional 0.020" (0.51mm) when using same length post and screw together.
 Example: When using a 1/4" (6.3mm) shank length for the screw and post, expect a total spacing or holding capacity between the heads of 0.270" (6.85mm) when fastened all the way.
 Notice it is not 0.250" (6.3mm), the length of the product lengths.

 - Tip: using a screw shank length one size below the post shank length being used will provide a slightly tighter fit, roughly 0.005" (0.13mm) tighter.
 Example: If using a 1/4" (6.3mm) shank length post, use a 3/16" (4.7mm) shank length screw.
 This would net you a total spacing or holding capacity between the heads of 0.265" (6.72mm) when fastened all the way.